 It’s the Salted-Butter Apple Galette with Maple Whipped Cream.
 I know – I had you at “buttery.”

 This recipe is from Bon Appetit’s November 2014 issue and it is the Belle of the Ball.
 Much like Cinderella, this laid-back dessert could get easily overlooked, but after one bite you will be…twitterpated and all aglow.

 Another thing that makes me happy about this recipe is how it looks – all rustic and homey.
 It’s like an open-faced pie but a bit more unique, and even more down-to-earth and simple.

-When I made this recipe I was in a bit of a rush – just getting back from a whirlwind trip and making a full meal for guests that same day.
-So to cut down the prep time, I swapped out a store bought pie crust for homemade.
+When I made this recipe originally I was in a bit of a rush – just getting back from a whirlwind trip and making a full meal for guests that same day.
+So to cut down the prep time, I swapped out a store-bought pie crust for homemade.
 Don’t judge people.
 You’ve been there before – right??
-I’m sad to say, I have not mastered the art of a homemade pie crust and in this instance I needed a sure thing.
-So, Pillsbury to the rescue!
+Sometimes you just need a sure thing – Pillsbury to the rescue!

-Whether or not you’re entertaining, this Salted-Butter Apple Galette is a home-run for any fall menu!
+Whether you’re having friends over or just enjoying dinner with the family, this Salted-Butter Apple Galette is a home-run for any fall menu!

 Buttery, salty flavor, sugared crunchy crust, tart and sweet tender apples, and the creamy, nutty froth that glides on top